pharmacome/pharmacome.github.io/README.md

 We've generated a dynamic web application for exploring the content curated during this project that can be found at [https://github.com/pharmacome/taubase](https://github.com/pharmacome/taubase]).
 It will be deployed publicly soon.

-## Acquisition and Transformation of of Unstructured Knowledge
+## Acquisition and Transformation of Structured Knowledge

 ### Bio2BEL